Turns out rusty metal is good for something other than reminding you to update your tetanus vaccine! (Ehh…maybe not the best opening line 🙂 )**

 How does Rust Happen?

-If you like chemistry, check out this link explaining the chemical reaction that takes place with iron and oxygen are combined with a weak acid (such as vinegar or even water).
+If you like chemistry, that takes place with iron and oxygen are combined with a weak acid (such as vinegar or even water).
 If this makes your eyes cross a bit, just know that iron needs to be exposed to air in the right conditions to rust.
 We are making those conditions by adding vinegar!

 Put your metal in a plastic container (or a contain lined with a plastic garbage bag) and pour a bit of vinegar on the metal.

 Let it sit until rusty, moving the metal around a bit, so that all sides are exposed to the air.
 The picture below is 1 hour after pouring on the vinegar.